-13. What happens if my Personal Attendant leaves during her/his work shift without permission?
+12. What happens if my Personal Attendant leaves during her/his work shift without permission?

-- Call the Personal Attendant agency and your Case Manager or Resource Consultant right away to let them know what happened. - Do not sign any paperwork (time sheet or worksheet) until you talk to your Case Manager or Resource Consultant.
+- Call the Personal Attendant agency and your Case Manager or Resource Consultant right away to let them know what happened. - Do not sign any paperwork (time sheet or worksheet) or confirm any visit through the Electronic Visit Verification system, until you talk to your Case Manager or Resource Consultant.

-14. What do I do when I feel threatened or am afraid of someone?
+13. What do I do when I feel threatened or am afraid of someone?

-- If you are in immediate danger, call 911 or the police to assist you. - Call a trusted friend or family member to assist you. - Call your Case Manager or Resource Consultant to make them aware of what is happening so they can help you.
+- If you are in immediate danger, call 911 or the police to assist you. - Call a trusted friend or family member to assist you.

+- Call your Case Manager or Resource Consultant to make them aware of what is happening so they can help you.
 Even if your worker is making you feel afraid or threatened, call anyway.
-It is important to keep yourself safe. - If you think you are being abused, neglected or exploited, call the Protective Services Hotline at 800-352-6513.
+It is important to keep yourself safe. - If you think you are being abused, neglected, or exploited, call the Protective Services Hotline at 800-352-6513.

-15. Is the Personal Attendant or employee my friend?
+14. Is the Personal Attendant or employee my friend?

-- No, your Personal Attendant or employee should be friendly; however, the Personal Attendant or employee is not a "friend."
-The Personal Attendant or employee is there to care for you.
+No, your Personal Attendant or employee should be friendly; however, the Personal Attendant or employee is not a "friend."
+The Personal Attendant or employee is being paid to care for you.
 These are examples of when a Personal Attendant or employee could be crossing the line:

 - Keeping secrets,

 - Off duty phone calls or visits,

 - Swapping or sharing phone numbers,

-- Facebook friends, emails or Twitter,
+- Facebook friends, emails, or Twitter,

 - Trying to protect the Personal Attendant or employee and not get her/him into trouble, and

 - You or the Personal Attendant or employee thinking that no one else can take care of you.